Chart Color Schemes

 Cockatoo features high concentrations of family households, with a fairly typical median household size

-Family households constitute 79.6% of all households, including 41.9% couples with children, 25.2% couples without children, and 11.6% single parent families.
-Non-family households account for the remaining 20.4%, with lone person households at 18.4% and group households comprising 2.3%.
-The median household size is 2.8 people, which aligns with the Greater Melbourne average.
+Family households comprise 79.6% of all households, including 41.9% couples with children, 25.2% couples without children, and 11.6% single parent families.
+Non-family households make up the remaining 20.4%, with lone person households at 18.4% and group households comprising 2.3%.
+The median household size is 2.8 people, matching the Greater Melbourne average.

 Frequently Asked Questions - Households